 «Sapienza» University of Rome (Italy) - BraYn Association Vice-president • Giuseppina D’Alessandro graduated in December 2004 in Biotechnology at “Federico II” University of Naples.
 In 2008 she took a Specialization in Pharmacological Research at “Mario Negri” Institute in Milan focusing her attention on endogenous metabolism alterations in ALS models.
 In 2012 she took a PhD in Neurophysiology at “Sapienza” University of Rome studying Glioblastoma and its effect on tumor brain microenvironment and this is still her main research activity.
 In 2011 and 2015 she was research collaborator at Institute of Neurosciences for Hospitalization and Scientific Research (Neuromed) in Pozzilli (Isernia).
 Since October 2020 she has got a position as Assistant Professor in tenure track (RTD-B) in Physiology at the Sapienza University.

 Istituto di Ricerche Farmacologiche Mario Negri IRCCS (Italy) - BraYn Association Treasurer • I obtained a master’s degree in Biomolecular Chemistry at the University of Catania in 2011.
-In 2014, I was awarded with the title of Biomedical Research Specialist at the IRCCS-Istituto di Ricerche Farmacologiche Mario Negri, Milan, Italy.
-I used the nematode Caenorabditis elegans as innovative animal model to investigate the molecular mechanism involved in central or systemic amyloidosis.
-In 2019, I obtained a Phd at the IRCCS-Istituto di Ricerche Farmacologiche Mario Negri.
-The project was aimed to investigate the molecular mechanisms underlying the ability of C.elegans’pharynx to recognize as toxicant cardiotoxic light chains that cause heart damage in patients suffering of immunoglobulin light chain amyloidosis.
-In particular, I investigated the key role of metal ions, particularly copper,in driving the ROS-mediated proteotoxic effects of light chains.
-Currently, I am a post-doc at the Institute of Clinical Chemistry and Laboratory Diagnostic Medical Faculty, Heinrich Heine University and the IUF- Leibniz Research Institute for Environmental Medicine in Düsseldorf (Germany).
-My research activity is aimed to elucidate the role of AhR in aging and to describe the AhR-mitochondria cross-talk.
+In 2014, I was awarded the title of Biomedical Research Specialist at the IRCCS Istituto di Ricerche Farmacologiche Mario Negri, Milan, Italy.
+I used the nematode Caenorhabditis elegans as an innovative animal model to investigate the molecular mechanism involved in central or systemic amyloidosis.
+In 2019, I obtained a Phd at the IRCCS Istituto di Ricerche Farmacologiche Mario Negri.
+The project aimed to investigate the molecular mechanisms underlying the ability of C. elegans’ pharynx to recognize toxicant cardiotoxic light chains that cause heart damage in patients suffering from immunoglobulin light chain amyloidosis.
+In particular, I investigated the crucial role of metal ions, particularly copper, in driving the ROS-mediated proteotoxic effects of light chains.
+I then moved to the Institute of Clinical Chemistry and Laboratory Diagnostic Medical Faculty, Heinrich Heine University, and the IUF- Leibniz Research Institute for Environmental Medicine in Düsseldorf (Germany) to elucidate the role of AhR in aging in C.elegans and to describe the AhR-mitochondria cross-talk.
 From 2022 I am a post-doc at the IRCCS Istituto di Ricerche Farmacologiche Mario Negri of Milan (Italy), where I am focusing my research on clarifying the molecular mechanism involved in immunoglobulin light chains amyloidosis and developing new therapeutic strategies.